Sympathy for the Devil (1968 film): Production

-In 1968, Jean-Luc Godard moved to London intending to make a film about abortion.
+In 1968, Jean-Luc Godard moved to London, intending to make a film about abortion.
 When he discovered that, due to the 1967 Abortion Act, it was no longer a hot topic, he told his producers he would still make a film in London, but on the condition that he would work with either the Beatles or the Rolling Stones.
 The Beatles turned him down, but the Rolling Stones were happy to collaborate.
 As a result, he was able to capture their work in progress as they rehearsed and recorded material for their seventh album, Beggars Banquet.

 The film was shot at the Olympic Recording Studios in London and at Camber Sands.
 In the original version running 104 minutes, Godard left the creation of the song unfinished.

+According to cinematographer Tony Richmond, the portions of the film not involving the Rolling Stones were unscripted and filmed without permits.

-Release
+Release and reception

 1 + 1 was shown at the 1968 London Film Festival; Godard punched producer Iain Quarrier in the face for the changes made to the film's ending, including featuring the complete version of the song.
 Godard showed his original version under a London bridge for free after the screening.
+Godard later told Rolling Stone magazine that he was "disappointed" in the Rolling Stones for not criticizing the use of the completed song and for accepting "their being emphasized over all the others in the film."

 New Line Cinema acquired North America distribution rights and the film was shown as Sympathy for the Devil around college campuses during 1969 and 1970, including at University of California, Berkeley; University of Chicago and Hunter College in New York.
 An hour-long documentary about the making of the film was shown a week prior to the film being shown at the colleges.

+In 1970, the Murray Hill Cinema in New York showed Godard's version of 1 + 1 on alternating days with Quarrier's version of Sympathy for the Devil.
+Roger Greenspun, reviewing both films in The New York Times, wrote: "Why anyone, given the choice, would prefer a producer's version of a movie to a director's escapes me.
+The movie to see at the Murray Hill is 1 + 1".

+In 2018, Sympathy for the Devil was restored in 4K and released on DVD and Blu-Ray for the 50th anniversary of the film's release.